hatcatpat/q/README.md

 ## q
 A Supercollider library to help speed up livecoding, as well as some utilities for audio-visual livecoding

+I've made a tutorial series that has two parts on Q and QAV: [This!](https://mostlypat.wordpress.com/category/supercollider-tutorial/)

 ##### CONTENTS
 * [Installation](#installation)
 * [Extras](#extras)